elyra-ai/examples/pipelines/hello_world_apache_airflow/README.md

 ### Customizing the generated DAG

-When you run a pipeline from the pipeline editor, Elyra generates a DAG and uploads it to the configured GitHub repository.
+When you run a pipeline from the Pipeline Editor, Elyra generates a DAG and uploads it to the configured GitHub repository.
 If desired, you can customize the DAG by exporting the pipeline:

-1. Open the pipeline in the pipeline editor.
+1. Open the pipeline in the Pipeline Editor.
 1. Click the _Export Pipeline_ button.

    ![Export pipeline from the editor](doc/images/export_pipeline.png)